-Your prescription drug program includes use of the CVS/caremark 2015 formulary which is developed by an independent panel of doctors and pharmacists who ensure the medications are clinically appropriate and cost-effective.
+Your prescription drug program includes use of the CVS/caremark 2016 formulary which is developed by an independent panel of doctors and pharmacists who ensure the medications are clinically appropriate and cost-effective.
 In an effort to continue to help promote affordable and clinically appropriate products, there are a select number of drugs that are excluded from the formulary and not covered by the Plan.
 For these drugs, generics and/or alternative medications in the same drug class are readily available.
 If one of these excluded drugs is medically necessary, a prior authorization for medical necessity is required.
-We do not cover the drugs listed below unless we determine the medical necessity to treat a medical condition based on objective clinical data.
-Please refer to our website at www.geha.com for the most updated version that outlines formulary alternatives covered by the Plan.
+We do not cover excluded drugs unless we determine the medical necessity to treat a medical condition based on objective clinical data.